htrajan/ht-drawsteel/Bestiary/Goblin Warrior.md

 **Crafty**

-The warrior doesn’t provoke opportunity attacks by moving.
+The warrior doesn't provoke opportunity attacks by moving.